 - If you need a graphic artist and find someone who does great work, the fact they are in a different country makes no difference.

 - If you need a great web designer and you find someone, but she’s in a different country, you can work together just fine.
-I’m in the process of having this site redesigned and my designer is on a different continent!

 Are you embracing the new proximity?